liferay/liferay-docs/develop/reference/articles/liferay-npm-bundler/03-how-the-default-preset-configures-the-liferay-npm-bundler.markdown

 The liferay-npm-bundler comes with a default configuration preset:
 [`liferay-npm-bundler-preset-standard`](https://github.com/liferay/liferay-npm-build-tools/tree/1.x/packages/liferay-npm-bundler-preset-standard)
----Note you may omitt the `liferay-npm-bundler` prefix from the npm package name in your `.npmbundlerrc` file.
+---Note you may omit the `liferay-npm-bundler` prefix from the npm package name in your `.npmbundlerrc` file.
 This preset configures several plugins for the build process and is automatically used (even if the `.npmbundlerrc` is missing), unless you override it with one of your own.
 Running the